Baden-Württemberg-class frigate: Problems

 The lead ship – Baden-Württemberg – was initially delivered with several problems.
 These included a persistent 1.3° list to starboard and the fact that the ship was dramatically overweight which would limit its performance, increase its cost of operation, and most importantly, adversely affect the German Navy's ability to add future upgrades to the somewhat sparsely outfitted vessel.
 Furthermore, there were also problems with the frigate's operations room from where the highly automated ship will be controlled.
 As a result, the German defense procurement agency BAAINBw refused to commission the vessel, making it the first time in German naval history that the BAAINBw has refused to commission a ship and returned it to its builder.

 Baden-Württemberg was eventually accepted by the BAAINBw on 30 April 2019 and commissioned in June 2019, over two years later than originally planned.

 While all vessels in the class had been delivered by January 2022, full operational capability for the first ship in the class, Baden-Württemberg, was still only expected in mid-2023.
+In 2024, Baden-Württemberg was selected to undertake an around the world deployment, accompanied by the support ship Frankfurt am Main.

+Modernisation

+The budget to develop a new combat system for the German Navy was approved by the parliament in November 2025.
+The combat system is known in the German Navy as the FüWES-M (Standardisierung maritimer Führungs- und Waffeneinsatzsysteme).

+A total of €250 million is budgeted, with a first phase of €90 million expected.
+This contract is expected to extend until 2029.

+The expected system is the Aegis International Fire Control Loop integrated the Lockheed Martin Canada's CMS330 tactical interface in a similar fashion to the Canadian River-class destroyers.
+The system is ITAR-free Rheinmetall is trying to compete against Lockheed Martin Canada.

+The system is designed to equip the F127 air-defence frigate, and will also be used with the F125.